An Australian Tale of Data Privacy and Health Data Gone Wrong

 Join the DZone community and get the full member experience.Join For Free

 As we move into an era where more and more health data is generated, including devices such as wearable tech, smart beds for sleep tracking, devices to monitor falls in the elderly, DNA testing and a suite of other biometric tests generate data on our health before we even get to the doctor's office, it makes sense to want to store and share this plethora of different health data.
 However, a furor erupted in Australia recently with the public release of a mandatory health data centralization scheme called My Health Record.
 This article offers a two-part analysis of the challenges and issues of health data.
-The first part attempts to introduce a centralized health records database in Australia.
+The first part explores the attempts to introduce a centralized health records database in Australia.

 The potential of a centralized health record, particularly for older people with complex chronic health conditions and multiple medications, it compelling.
 However, even with its potential to reduce confusion and improve communication between health practitioners, Australia's example is a poster child for how to do it wrong.